azdavis/azdavis.net/posts/en/core-ideas.md

 But it's now clear to me why conservatism and right-wing ideology are intertwined.

 Right-wingers believe that there should be social hierarchies.
 Conservatives tend to reject change.
-Combine these, and you get the belief that **existing social hierarchies should not be changed**.
+Combine these, and we get the belief that **existing social hierarchies should not be changed**.

 The belief is that the people who are currently favored by existing, entrenched hierarchies indeed **should** be favored, because they have been in the past.